simons-institute/pseudorandomness/source/index.rst

 Companion site for the `2017 Pseudorandomness Program <https://simons.berkeley.edu/programs/pseudorandomness2017>`_ at the `Simons Institute <https://simons.berkeley.edu>`_.

-A PDF version is available
+A PDF version of the open problems is available
 `here <http://simons-institute.github.io/pseudorandomness/pseudorandomness.pdf>`_.